Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 20N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.36 degrees Kelvin in July 2025, compared to 1.18 in the previous month.
+In land locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 1.47 degrees Kelvin in August 2025, compared to 1.37 in July.

 Sample.
-In this monthly time series, there are 2,107 observations overall.
-The series covers the time range extending from January 1850 to July 2025.
+In this monthly time series, there are 2,108 records in total.
+The time range covered by the series extends from January 1850 to August 2025.

 Latest values